 Bladder dysfunction and urinary incontinence encompass some of the most common chronic diseases in children.
-Bladder dysfunction has a major impact on their quality of life, especially their self-esteem.
+Bladder dysfunction and incontinence have major impact on their quality of life, especially their self-esteem.
 It is also associated with potential morbidity including urinary tract infections and constipation.
-It is therefore recommended to assess and treat children with incontinence after their fifth birthday when they should have attained bladder control.
+Assessment and treatment are therefore recommended for children with daily incontinence after the age of 3 to 4 years when the majority of children have developed urinary control and are dry during the day.
+Night-time bladder control is expected a little later, about the age of 5 years.
 Normal voiding frequency for children is 4-7 voids per day.
 Deviations from the normal cycle of bladder filling and emptying constitute storage and voiding disorders.